teunisvdh/ProjectApp/README.md

 - The [YouTube Android Player API](https://developers.google.com/youtube/android/player/) will be used to play the videos in the playlist.

 **External components**
 - For storing the interests/moods [Firebase](https://firebase.google.com/) will be used.
-Firebase can also be used for the optional/additional functions.
-It can store accounts and mostly used train journeys.
+Firebase can also be used for the optional/additional functions: storing accounts and mostly used train journeys.

 **Similar mobile apps**